RVihaan/RemyaJayachandran/VSDsquadron-mini-internship.md

 >> Breadboard
 >> Jumper Wires
 >> LEDs

->>
+# VSDminiquadron Board: VSDSquadron, a cutting-edge development board based on the RISC-V architecture that is fully open-source.
+This board presents an exceptional opportunity for individuals to learn about RISC-V and VLSI chip design utilizing only open-source tools, starting from the RTL and extending all the way to the GDSII.
+The possibilities for learning and advancement with this technology are limitless.

 # Circuit Connection:

 >> Input Clock Source to VSDminiquadron board: Connect the clock source to the clock input pin on the VSDSquadron Mini.
-Ensure proper voltage levels matching the FPGA's requirements.
 >> Output Pins: Configure multiple GPIO pins on the VSDminiquadron board as clock outputs.
 >> Power and Ground: Connect the power supply and ground to the VSDminiquadron board
 >>
-# Program
+# Program: Verilog code for clock divider

 module clkDiv(
-   input clk,          // Input clock signal input reset,        // Reset signal output reg clk_o1, output reg clk_o2
+   input clk,          // Input clock signal input reset,        // Reset signal output reg clk_o1
 );

 reg [31:0] N1; //counter1
-reg [31:0] N2; //counter2

 // Parameters for division
-parameter DIV_1 = 10_000_000; // Desired frequency1
+parameter DIV = 10_000_000; // Desired frequency
-parameter DIV_2 = 5_000_000; // Desired frequency2

 always @(posedge clk or posedge reset) begin